Wellness: Body, Mind & Spirit

-Learning to meditate or to do a Yoga pose skillfully is a doorway to compassion.
-Our own lives, our loved ones and our experiences offer the greatest opportunities for compassion to arise.
+Learning to meditate or to do a yoga pose skillfully is a doorway to compassion.
+Our own lives, our loved ones, and our experiences offer the greatest opportunities for compassion to arise.
 As we deepen our practice, we come to heal ourselves and our world.
-Instructor: Helen Heffer.

-Join instructor Jerry Hartman for a half-day of meditation, short talks, and group discussions that will increase your awareness of the body.
+Join instructor Jerry Hartman for a half-day of meditation, short talks, and group discussions that will increase your awareness of your body.

 Combining dance, martial arts, and mindfulness, nia tones your body while transforming your mind.

 More than just a workout, nia is a holistic fitness practice addressing each aspect of your life–body, mind, and soul.
 You can discover, explore, unleash, and enhance your individual potential to live a healthy and meaningful life by engaging your senses and listening to your body.

 Nia is based on the intelligent design of the body.
 Each workout brings mindfulness to your dance movement experience, leaving you energized, mentally clear, and emotionally balanced.
 Nia cardio-dance workouts combine 52 simple moves with dance arts, martial arts, and healing arts to get you fit in 60 minutes—body, mind, emotion, and spirit.

 Wear comfortable clothing and bring soft-soled slippers if you choose not to go barefoot.

 According to Chinese medicine, fall is a time for enjoying the fruits of our labors and letting go of what we no longer need.

 In this mini-retreat, we will explore the significance of fall in our lives, practice simple yet profound qigong exercises, and enjoy some quiet meditation.